 New changes to the Family Procedure Rules

-On the 29th April 2024 significant amendments to the Family Procedure Rules (FPR) were introduced which enhanced the approach to non-court dispute resolution (NCDR) in family law matters.
+On Monday 29 April 2024 significant amendments to the Family Procedure Rules (FPR) were introduced which enhanced the approach to non-court dispute resolution (NCDR) in family law matters.
 Head of Family Law, Noelle Heath looks at these changes and how they represent a pivotal shift towards encouraging parties in family court proceedings to seek alternative methods for resolving their disputes outside of actual court proceedings.

 These changes are designed to encourage early resolution of private children law and financial remedy cases through methods such as mediation, arbitration, evaluation by mutual third party such as a private FDR and collaborative law.